-Witho Worms is a Dutch artist-photographer.
+Witho Worms (b.
+1959, living in Amsterdam) is a Dutch artist-photographer.
 His background in visual anthropology has lead him into an ongoing investigation in the medium of photography and its claim for natural representation and factuality.
 His special interest is concerned with the landscape.
-To be more precise, he finds his subjects there where a clear distinction between a natural and cultural environment cannot be made.
-Culture = Human Nature.
+To be more precise, he finds his subjects where a clear distinction between a natural and cultural environment cannot be made.

-In January 2006 Witho Worms started to photograph terrils or slagheaps in Belgium, France, Germany, Poland and Wales.
+In January 2006, Witho Worms started to photograph spoil tips or slag heaps in Belgium, France, Germany, Poland and Wales.
 These mountains are the visual remnants of the coal mining industry.
-In Europe these black pyramids are the symbols of a vanishing era that began with the industrial revolution and has now evolved into an age dominated by binary code.
+In Europe, these black pyramids are the symbols of a vanishing era that began with the industrial revolution and has now evolved into an age dominated by binary code.
 For more information on the series Cette montagne c’est moi (2006-2011), click here.

 In his series 1 Two Tree (2013 – 2016), Worms photographed forestry in Finland, Sweden, France, and Belgium.
 Click here for more information on 1 Two Tree.

 This series comprises of sixteen full-frame 30×50 cm contact prints in an edition of three.
 The detailed large-format views are rendered in three layers of carbon tissue made with matt Bone Black pigment (the first two layers) and glossy Japanese Sumi ink (the third layer).
 After transferring the printed image on a a final support paper, the order of the 3 image layers reverses.
 The two ‘bone black’ image layers are on top of a shiny Sumi ink layer – showing every shade of black in the masked areas.